Investors look to 2008 for guidance on when to jump back in

 A third, valuation-based model triggers a “Buy” signal when risk-premia across several asset classes fall to certain “deep value” thresholds.

-Norman said the latter two models were not yet signaling it was time to buy.
+Norman said the latter two models were not yet signalling it was time to buy.

 Notably, U.S. and European stock valuations based on a 12-month forward price-to-earnings ratios now have dipped well below historical averages, according to Refinitiv data.